PratikC07/Online-Fashion-Store-Data-Analysis-Using-Microsoft-Excel/README.md

 - **Visualizations:** The visualizations created during the analysis are available in the "visualizations" folder.

-- **Insights:** The insights derived from the analysis are documented in the "Insights.md" file.

 ## Analysis Highlights

 The key questions addressed in the analysis include: